FreedomIntelligence/MedPajama/README.md

 ## MedPajama: A Large-scale Trustworthy Medical Corpus

 MedPajama is an ambitious initiative to build one of the largest, most reliable, and clinically credible medical corpora to support the development of next-generation medical AI systems.
-In a domain where accuracy, interpretability, and trust are paramount, high-quality data is the foundation.

 <p align="center">
 <img src="./assets/icon.jpg" alt="logo" width="170" class="center"/><br>